“He who is not courageous enough to take risks will accomplish nothing in life.” Muhammad Ali

-Other boxing variants are dedicated to female participants.
-They sometimes help you to gain in endurance, by working on cardio, sometimes in flexibility, thanks to an improvement in footwork.
+Other boxing variants are dedicated exclusively to female participants.
+They sometimes help you to gain in endurance, by working on raising your heart rate, sometimes in flexibility, thanks to an improvement in footwork.
 Among the most trendy disciplines, we find:

 Give your chosen class a trial run before you commit, because once inside, your coaches will be focused on only one goal: to help you perfect and improve.

 Faced with all these variations, you may already want to take a women’s boxing class near you.
-For that, you still need to know where to go, and how to organize a boxing class.
+For that, you still need to know where to go, and where to fit in an organised boxing class.
 Luckily, because of the diversity of boxing clubs and courses for women, you can practice your discipline in many places:

 These days, practising in person and in groups are not the only ways to practice boxing.
-In fact, you can find women’s boxing classes online.
+In fact, you can find women’s boxing classes in Chennai.
 For online courses, it’s easy to subscribe (and often free):